Volunteer with Giant Pandas & Travel China | By The Dragon Trip

 Check out our included activities for this group tour below:

-• Terracotta Warriors (Xian)
+• Terracotta Warriors visit (Xi’An)

-• Great Wall of China (Beijing)
+• Great Wall of China hike & overnight camping experience (Beijing)

 Train Tickets